metalsoft-io/metalsoft-extensions/infoblox-host-records/ansible/README.md

 ```

 ## Notes
+- **CRITICAL: All required DNS zones must be created manually in Infoblox before running this playbook.
+This role no longer creates zones automatically.**
-- Reverse zones must already exist for PTR creation; this role does not create zones.
+- Reverse zones must already exist for PTR creation.
 - For bulk customizations, predefine `host_records` before role include to bypass normalization.
 - Provide `ipv4_list` / `ipv6_list` directly for exact control; omit single-value keys if supplying lists (they will be inferred).
 - Tested logically with provided JSON schemas; adjust `infoblox_wapi_version` if running newer grid.
-- Minimum recommended WAPI remains 2.13; for earlier versions the role auto-switches to internal compat module avoiding unsupported return fields.
+- Requires WAPI version 2.13 or higher.
+Fallback and compat modes have been removed for simplicity.

 ## License
 MIT (adjust as needed)